NDC: A GBTA 2023 Retrospective

 New Distribution Capability (NDC) is not a new concept for most corporate travel professionals – it’s been a burning topic for a while now.
 However, the urgency surrounding NDC has only intensified since the start of 2023, spurred on by the rapid onset of airlines implementing NDC fares and buyers wondering what’s next and how to keep up.
 All this being said, it only makes sense that NDC would be the dominant conversation topic at GBTA Convention 2023 in Dallas.

-Hopefully, after the numerous panels and discussions that occurred at GBTA Convention surrounding NDC, you walked away with more answers than questions.
-But if you’re looking for more analysis and rumination on the implications of NDC, we spoke with two of our FCM experts to get even more information.
+Hopefully, if you attended the event and the numerous panels and discussions that occurred surrounding NDC, you walked away with more answers than questions.
+But if you’re looking for analysis and rumination on the implications of NDC, we spoke with two of our FCM experts to get more insights.

 Meet the experts

 Disruption is key to innovation…with caveats